Author: Douglas Niles

 Published: May 1987

-Let’s kick off our appraisal of the Forgotten Realms novels by looking at a novel that wasn’t even supposed to be a Forgotten Realms novel!
+Let’s kick off our appraisal of the Forgotten Realms novels by looking at a book that wasn’t even supposed to be a Forgotten Realms novel!
 Darkwalker on Moonshae, the first Forgotten Realms novel published, was originally written for a never-finished campaign world which TSR UK had been working on.
-The setting which Darkwalker was supposed to be set in was cancelled, leaving Douglas Niles with a suddenly useless half-written novel.
-But on the other side of the pond, TSR found itself in need of tie-in novels to introduce this new “Forgotten Realms” setting they were developing, so they stitched the novel into the campaign setting as best they could, slapped the original Forgotten Realms logo on it, and sent it out into the world.
+The setting which Darkwalker was supposed to be set in was cancelled, leaving Douglas Niles with a suddenly useless half-written manuscript.
+But on the other side of the pond, TSR found itself in need of tie-in novels to introduce this new “Forgotten Realms” setting they were developing, so they stitched this book into the campaign setting as best they could, slapped the original Forgotten Realms logo on it, and sent it out into the world.

 So how did this setting surgery affect the novel?
 Well… it could have gone better, honestly.
 They had a setup with plenty of potential, but not enough of it was properly realized in the book.

 The bad news is that the Moonshae Isles are hardly the first place one would want to set a novel which is meant to introduce people to the new setting.
 It’s a small archipelago in the middle of nowhere, very far from any of the “main” areas of the setting such as Waterdeep, Cormyr, or the Dales.
 And it’s got a unique and completely different culture from the rest of the Realms, so it’s about as non-representative a region of the campaign world as you could come up with.